 This common motif ties together the major planned research thrusts at CNM belonging to this theme:

 Science of Tribology and Superlubricity at the Nanoscale focuses on the fundamental understanding of the atomistic-scale dynamical processes at surface interfaces that are crucial for the design of functional lubricants.
-We explore the materials phase space to identify 2D materials (in combination with nanoparticles) that can lead to superlubricity, with the aim to develop an overall materials genome that may enhance lubricant design.
+CNM’s unique research and direction harnesses zero- and two-dimensional nanomaterials and carries out discovery science in solid-state lubricants for superlubricity (the state of zero friction) under realistic conditions.
+We explore the materials phase space to identify two-dimensional materials that in combination with nanoparticles that can lead to superlubricity, with the aim to develop an overall materials genome that may enhance lubricant design.

-Synthesis of Nanomaterials Across Scales represents a broad, traditional area of strength for CNM and influences research in all of our three scientific themes.
-Here, where we have made significant progress over the past decade in the control of zero-, one-, and two-dimensional materials synthesis using a variety of colloidal and solution chemistry, biochemical and vacuum deposition methods.
-Examples, for instance, are the incorporation of plasmonic nanostructures for metasurface engineered flat lenses, the synthesis of hybrid nanomaterials as solid lubricants for superlubricity applications, and the planned synthesis of single crystal bulk diamond for the spin qubit studies outlined in CNM’s Quantum Materials and Sensing theme.
+Synthesis of Nanomaterials Across Scales represents a broad, traditional area of strength for CNM and influences research in all three of our scientific themes.
+Here, where we have made significant progress over the past decade in the control of zero-, one-, and two-dimensional materials synthesis using a variety of colloidal and solution chemistry, biochemical, and vacuum deposition methods.
+Examples include the incorporation of plasmonic nanostructures for metasurface engineered flat lenses, the synthesis of hybrid nanomaterials as solid lubricants for superlubricity applications, and the planned synthesis of single-photon emitting quantum materials.